 Custom electric dual condenser A.C. system venting through Emory Motorsports front fender louvers

 KMR custom interior featuring customized fan ventilated Recaro Sportster seats

 KMR custom coil over suspension featuring Exe-Tc gravel spec rally dampers and RSR style front sway bar

 Purchased from a retired UF professor in 2018 with only 11,171 original miles, I am the 3rd owner.

 With the help of my local Porsche mechanic we restored this 911 to operating condition.
-Cylinder head studs & brakes replaced, A/C upgraded, everything else is original to the car.
+Engine was rebuilt with new cylinder head studs, everything else is original to the car.